-Here is how solar electricity works.
+Here is how solar works.
 I could have started my RV solar series with this article or I could have avoided it entirely.
 Some of you might just trust the rest of us who say it works and leave it to that.
 I find it interesting to know how things work.
-I hope this article will take some of the mystery out of solar photovoltaic panels.
+I hope this article will take some of the mystery out of how solar works in solar photovoltaic panels.

 Not about me